Ballet for Seniors

 Do I need a Uniform?

-Yes.
-Our regular uniform will be required for all students.
-This is generally what most students wear to class already.
+Your regular uniform will be required for all students.
+For preschool and Graded students, this is generally what most students wear to class already.

 Extra items such as Character skirts, chiffon skirts, headdresses, and props are hired through Simply Ballet and are included in your assessment costs.